-Barcelona's Circuit de Catalunya, re-established as the sole Spanish stop on the calendar, is the most familiar track in F1 for teams and drivers alike.
+Barcelona's Circuit de Catalunya is the most familiar track in F1 for teams and drivers alike.

-The traditional curtain-raiser to the European season in May - although Russia ostensibly takes over that honour in 2016 - F1 has also usually visited the circuit for extensive pre-season testing and the circuit hosts both of this year's winter sessions.
+The traditional curtain-raiser to the European season in May, F1 has also usually visited the circuit for extensive pre-season testing and the circuit again hosts both of this year's winter sessions.